 - Develop technology for musical application based on the integration of artistic, scientific and engineering knowledge

 - Study the application of technology in music composition, performance, recording, reproduction, dissemination and consumption

 - Critically examine the interactions between technology, culture, business, and creativity

 The research cluster boasts outstanding facilities, a seminar series, a supportive community of interdisciplinary researchers, and a thriving environment that benefits from the broader musical activities of the department.
-The MSTRC continuously interacts and collaborates with other research clusters at the Department of Music, other Departments at the University of York, and other institutions internationally.
+The MSTRC continuously interacts and collaborates with other research clusters in the School of Arts and Creative Technologies, other Departments at the University of York, and other institutions internationally.

 Aesthetic judgement and emotional processing of contemporary music